Philippe89fr/42_pipex/README.md

 ```bash
 make bonus
 ```
-3. To use the pipex program, compile it using the provided Makefile.
-Then, run the program with the required arguments:
+3. To use the pipex program, after compiling it using the provided Makefile, run the program with the required arguments:
 ```bash
 ./pipex infile "cmd1" "cmd2" outfile
 ```